-The investments carried out in recent years, as well as the good working practices, allowed a decrease of the interruption of supply to less than an hour in Asturias, the main area of distribution, which concentrates more than 95 per cent. of Hidrocantábrico's customers.
-Hidrocantábrico continues to lead the quality of service in the Spanish Electricity System.
-In the six months ended 30 June 2011, TIEPI reached a total of 20 minutes, compared to 23 minutes in the six months ended 30 June 2010.
-This value, is the best value in our historical record.
+The investments carried out in recent years, as well as good working practices, allowed interruption to supply to continue to decrease.
+Despite the unfavourable topographical features in most of its market, HC Energía continues to lead the quality of service in the Spanish Electricity System.
+In the six months ended 30 June 2012, TIEPI reached a total of 15,24 minutes.
+This value is the best in its historical record.